isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ### Annex – Vaccinated Travel Framework

-<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">The tables below summarise the border measures under the Vaccinated Travel Framework. </p>

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">If your 7-day travel history consists only of countries in the General Travel Category, you will be subject to the following border measures.</p>
+<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">An overview of the COVID-19 Vaccinated Travel Framework announced on 1 Apr 2022 can be found below for reference.
+This new travel framework replaces previous SafeTravel Lanes such as the Vaccinated Travel Lane (VTL).
+If your 7-day travel history consists only of countries in the General Travel Category, you will be subject to the following border measures.</p>

 <i style="font-size:16px;">(Mobile users scroll right ☛ to view the table)</i>